Text based prompting

 Program-of-Thoughts

-Program-of-Thoughts (Chen et al., 2023d) uses LLMs like Codex to generate programming code as reasoning steps.
+Program-of-Thoughts uses LLMs like Codex to generate programming code as reasoning steps.
 A code interpreter executes these steps to obtain the final answer.
 It excels in athematical and programming-related tasks but is less effective for semantic reasoning tasks.

 Write a Python program to solve the following problem: "Calculate the factorial of a number."